aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 With this feature, we can now express how we expect our incoming data and response to look like.
 This moves data validation responsibilities to Event Handler resolvers, reducing a ton of boilerplate code.

-Any incoming data that does not match what you expect will result in a `HTTP 422: Unprocessable Entity error` response.
+Any **incoming request that fails validation** will result in a `HTTP 422: Unprocessable Entity error` response.

 Let's rewrite the previous examples to signal our resolver what shape we expect our data to be.